Skip to main content

 That was Bradlee, of St. Mark’s and Harvard and effete Boston.

-From Korea and the 1st Mar Div he wrote: “The country is very rugged, almost unbelievably so.
+From Korea and the 1st Marine Division he wrote: “The country is very rugged, almost unbelievably so.
 We are dug in for the evening around the bottom of a ravine for a change.
 Stream about 100 yards away, babbling over stones, cold, clear.
 Washed myself and clothes and feel wonderful.
 Yesterday my platoon was sent up to seize a ridge.
-We really pushed hard and found the Chinks had stopped on a ridge 600 to 800 yards away.
+We really pushed hard and found the chinks had stopped on a ridge 600 to 800 yards away.
 Small arms and machine gun fire came sporadically but we didn’t pay much attention and they gave up in disgust.
 Marines are far and away the best fighters in Korea but tired out.
 I’ve lost five men in the last three days through heat prostration and exhaustion.
 Platoon very good.
 Company commander is good and whole outfit and whole first Division very sharp.

 “The spirit of the Corps never ceases to amaze me.
 Walking to our assembly area yesterday it rained all the way.
 Much singing, horseplay, laughter, even though pretty miserable actually.
 Spirits kept high and we were rewarded by a beautiful day when we arrived.

 “Have impressions of Korean civilians, farmers, as they watch I Marines move on to their farms and set up camp.
 They can only look and hope for the best.
 No language bridge, so no talk exchanged, except extra rations usually find their way to them.
 Many houses burn because of ” thatched roofs.
-On ridges at night I can usually see two or three burning in valleys below.
+On ridges at night, I can usually see two or three burning in valleys below.
 Usual procedure is to set up in a line around a bowl of terrain, each platoon tied in with one on each side.
 Fighting holes are on the front slope, sleeping holes on the reverse side.

 “Amazing thing here is that there are mocking birds exactly the same as in Colorado.”